betsol/ng-module/readme.md

 - Replace "betsol.module" with an actual name of the module

+## Features

+- Distribution files are built using Gulp pipeline
+- Minified copy of distribution files are also generated
+- Testing framework is provided by Karma, Mocha and Expect.js

 ## Installation

 ### Install library with Bower

-`bower install --save betsol-ng-module`
+`bower i --save betsol-ng-module`

 ### Install library with NPM

-`npm install --save betsol-ng-module`
+`npm i --save betsol-ng-module`

 ### Add library to your page